Eran Zahavi: International career

 Zahavi made his senior debut for Israel on 2 September 2010 against Malta in UEFA Euro 2012 qualifiers.
 He scored his first goal for the national team on 10 September 2013 against Russia in the 2014 FIFA World Cup qualifiers.

 On 24 March 2019, he scored a hat-trick against Austria in a 4–2 home win, during the UEFA Euro 2020 qualifiers.
 On 7 June 2019, Zahavi scored a back-to-back hat-trick against Latvia in a 3–0 away win, during the UEFA Euro 2020 qualifiers.
-Zahavi scored a total of eleven goals during the 2020 Euro qualifiers, and was thus the second best overall goalscorer (along with Cristiano Ronaldo) across all qualifying groups, and only a goal behind Harry Kane.
+He scored a total of eleven goals during the qualifying campaign, and was thus the second best overall goalscorer (along with Cristiano Ronaldo) across all qualifying groups, and only a goal behind Harry Kane.

 On 14 October 2020, during a 2020–21 UEFA Nations League B match against Slovakia, Zahavi scored three goals in the span of 20 minutes to bring Israel from 0–2 behind to a 3–2 win.
-With five goals, Zahavi was the second best goalscorer across all divisions of the 2020–21 UEFA Nations League (along with League A's Romelu Lukaku), and only a goal behind League B's Erling Haaland.
+With five goals, he was the second best goalscorer across all divisions of the 2020–21 UEFA Nations League (along with League A's Romelu Lukaku), and only a goal behind League B's Erling Haaland.

 On 1 September 2021, Zahavi scored his fourth international hat-trick in an away match of the 2022 FIFA World Cup qualifiers, earning Israel a 4–0 win against Faroe Islands.
 Three days later, he scored two goals in the World Cup qualifying match against Austria, that ended in a 5–2 home win for Israel.
 Even though he missed the last two matches due to injury, Zahavi managed to score a total of eight goals during the qualifiers, and was thus one of the top goalscorers across all qualifying rounds.

-On 15 September 2022, Zahavi announced his retirement from the national team due to hotel room dispute during international duty.
+On 15 September 2022, it was announced that Zahavi went on hiatus from the Israel national team due to hotel room dispute prior to an international duty break.
+However, in November 2023, he returned to the team for the remainder of the UEFA Euro 2024 qualifying matches.

 Personal life

+Zahavi was born and raised in Rishon LeZion, Israel, to Israeli-Jewish parents.
+His father Ilan immigrated from France to Israel as a teenager, whereas his mother Eti is Israeli-born.
+He has an elder brother, Avi.

+Zahavi has served in the Israel Defense Forces (IDF), to complete his mandatory military service.
+He also obtained a French passport, on account of his French-born father, in order to facilitate the transfer to certain European leagues.
+Zahavi is observant and does not play football on the Jewish High Holiday of Yom Kippur.

 On 9 May 2021, ahead of the Eredivisie match between his club PSV Eindhoven and Willem II, two armed robbers broke into Zahavi's house in Amsterdam, tying up his wife Shay (née Levy) and three children.
-On 12 December 2021, their house was once again broken in when Zahavi and his family were on vacation abroad.
+On 12 December 2021, their house was broken into again, this time when Zahavi was on health resort abroad with his family.